ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 }
 ```

-The struct declares the component of the Player whereas the implementation of the Player will initilize the default component.
+The struct declares the component of the Player, whereas the implementation of the Player will initilize the default component.
 We know we want the player to be at -50 at the Y position when the player spawns (as a default).

 ### Enemy Component
 Unlike the Player component, we want to add another character than just current position of the enemy.